Subgraph densities in a surface: Minor-Closed Classes

-The following question naturally arises: Does every $n$-vertex $K_{s,t}$-minor-free graph contain $O(n^k)$ copies of $H$?
 By \cref{flopnumber0}, the answer is `yes' if $k=1$.
 The methods presented in this paper show the answer is `yes' if $s\leq 3$.
-We omit the proof, since it is the same as for graphs embedded on a surface, except that in the $k=1$ case we use \cref{flopnumber0} instead of the additivity of Euler genus (\cref{Additivity}).
+We omit the proof, since it is essentially the same as for graphs embedded on a surface, except that in the $k=1$ case we use \cref{flopnumber0} instead of the additivity of Euler genus (\cref{Additivity}).

 When $H$ is a tree, this problem specialises as follows: Fix a tree $T$ and positive integers $s\leq t$.
-Let $\beta(T)$ be the size of the largest independent set of vertices in $T$, each with degree at most $s-1$.
+Let $\beta(T)$ be the size of the largest stable set of vertices in $T$, each with degree at most $s-1$.
 The construction in \cref{TreeCopies} generalises to give $n$-vertex $K_{s,t}$-minor-free graphs containing $\Omega(n^{\beta(T)})$ copies of $T$.
-Does every $n$-vertex $K_{s,t}$-minor-free graph contain $O(n^{\beta(T)})$ copies of $T$?